-The $10 million Reef Assist program will deliver priority environmental projects and create up to 200 nature-based jobs for unemployed and underemployed Queenslanders in the Wet Tropics, Burdekin and Mackay Whitsunday Great Barrier Reef catchment areas.
+The $10 million Reef Assist program is delivering priority environmental projects and creating around 140 regional jobs for unemployed and underemployed Queenslanders in the Wet Tropics, Burdekin and Mackay Whitsunday Great Barrier Reef catchment areas.

 For more information, email ReefAssist@des.qld.gov.au.